4 ways to better manage your money now so you can maximize your pension later

 - Fine-tune your budget as time goes on

-Most importantly—make the commitment.
-Like starting a fitness regimen or quitting smoking, budgets take time a whole of discipline to establish as ‘routine’.
-Committing is half the battle—so if you’re serious about taking control of your finances, you’re already half way there.
+Like starting a fitness regimen or quitting smoking, budgets take time and a whole lot of discipline to establish as ‘routine’.
+Committing is half the battle—so if you’re serious about taking control of your finances, you’re already halfway there.

-While debt is necessary to establish credit, carry too much of it and debt can become a burden—particularly as interest rates steadily creep up.
+While debt is necessary to establish credit, carry too much of it and debt can become a burden.

 Yet paying off debt can be easier said than done.